 Costs and What's Covered

-Bitdefender Mobile Security flawlessly detected all malware in German independent lab AV-TEST's most recent evaluations of Android mobile security products, conducted in July 2016.
-It stopped 100 percent of 3,459 samples of brand-new malware, and 100 percent of 3,367 samples of malware discovered in the previous four weeks.
-(Bitdefender also scored perfectly in AV-TEST's previous three evaluations.)
+Bitdefender managed a perfect score in German independent lab AV-TEST's most recent evaluations of Android security products, conducted in September 2017.
+The app detected 100 percent of the 3,016 "real-time" malware threats used, as well as 100 percent of the 2,917 samples that had been collected in the previous four weeks.

 MORE: 25 Best Android Apps